 There Is A Why

 At the core, it’s worth remembering that for much of information security, there is going to be a legitimate WHY.
 I encourage you to find out what that is and then make it work for you.
-This will help ensure you have a simple, yet meaningful, information security program!
+This will help ensure you have a simple, yet meaningful, cyber security fundamentals!